xbakesx/arithmetic-operation/README.md

 Fork this repository and update it with code to satisfy the following criteria:

  * `ArithmeticApplication.java` should run and take three arguments from the command line (an operation, one of +, -, and *; then two numbers) and prints out the result of using that operation on those two numbers in that order.
+   * Running `java -jar arithmetic.jar - 10 8` should print out `2`
  * All of the tests in `ArithmeticApplicationTests.java` pass.

 Feel free to: